Berita RTM

 Berita RTM (lit.
 'RTM News', stylised as BERITA rtm), also known as Saluran Berita RTM (lit.
 'RTM News Channel'), or BES (Berita Ehwal Semasa, lit.
-'Current Affairs News') is a free-to-air Malaysian television network owned and operated by Radio Televisyen Malaysia (RTM).
+'Current Affairs News') is a free-to-air Malaysian television news channel owned and operated by Radio Televisyen Malaysia (RTM).
 With 'Yang Sahih di Berita RTM' (Trustworthy at RTM News) as its corporate slogan, the network is headquartered at the Wisma Berita RTM in Angkasapuri and was launched on 25 June 2020 alongside its television channel at 7.45 pm (MST) and broadcast via myFreeview channel 123.
 It broadcasts specialised news covering of current affairs and talk shows in high definition (HD).
 Berita RTM channel broadcast 24 hours a day covering a wide range of languages, mainly in Malay, English, Mandarin and Tamil in addition to East Malaysian languages: Iban, Kadazan, Dusun and Bajau.

-The network offers 25 daily news slots, 12 talk shows a week, five days of business news and two weekly magazine programs.
 The dynamic transformation of the new channel also offers a variety of features compared to other TV channels as it broadcasts its multimedia news from 12 noon to 2 pm followed by 7 pm to 9 pm.
-The launching of the network was officiated by Minister of Communications and Multimedia, Saifuddin Abdullah as part of government’s initiative to counter the so-called "fake news".

 The channel is live-streamed on RTM's streaming service, RTM Klik, and on Youtube.

+History

+Prior to Berita RTM's launch, Malaysia has only two news channels, namely Astro Awani, owned and operated by satellite television operator, Astro and Bernama TV, owned and operated by news agency, Bernama.

+The channel began its trial broadcast on 30 December 2018 and began official broadcast on 25 June 2020 and officiated by the then-Minister of Communications and Multimedia, Saifuddin Abdullah as part of government’s initiative to counter the fake news.

+Beginning 1 April 2021, in conjunction with RTM's 75th anniversary, East Malaysian language news (Iban, Kadazan, Dusun and Bajau) are also available on the channel besides on sister channel TV Okey.
+Beginning 14 February 2023, RTM airs both the morning and evening parliamentary sessions live on the channel.

+On 1 October 2023, Berita RTM underwent a major revamp on its news timeslot and programme restructuring.
+At the same time, a special segment called Biar Betul (roughly meaning "Really" or "For Real") began to aired on the channel and its sister channel, TV1 as well as RTM's social media platforms.

+In conjunction with Malaysia's 2025 ASEAN Chairmanship, RTM launched the RTM ASEAN segment on the channel on 1 August 2024, initially lasted for one and a half hour from 8:30pm to 10:00pm, comprising three programmes: 'Malaysia Tonight' (news programme), 'On The Table' (talk show) and 'World Around Us' (documentary).
+This had been extended until midnight on 18 November the same year, lasting for three and a half hour and introducing new programmes like Behind the Mic and Global voices.